JoydeepMallick/My-vim-themes-and-vimrc/README.md

 # My-vim-themes-and-vimrc
 It contains the colors folder and autoload folder and also my personal .vimrc file.
+It has no additional plugins and a very minimalistic setting with remapped keys to run programs in most common programming languages.

+## Usage
+Simply copy and paste the color and autoload folder in the installation folder for vim ``` C:\Users\User\ProgramFiles\vim9x\ ``` and paste the .vimrc file in ``` C:\Users\User\ ``` directory.

-Below are few screenshots :-
+## Below are few screenshots :-

 __Personal favourite : Cobalt🙀__
 ![Screenshot (407)](https://user-images.githubusercontent.com/94801952/187082373-a3fdb45a-03d1-4d92-afe3-6b310e225289.png)